tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

     - In general, insiders are net sellers.
 Insider selling ≠ automatic sign of trouble, and it’s silly to react to it.
     - Many reasons for selling, but only 1 for buying – believe the stock is undervalued If price drops after insider buying, so much the better.
   - xiii) Share Buy-backs – alternative uses for cash include: a) Dividend raise, b) new product development, c) start of new operations, and, d) M&A.
+  - xiv) The best place to start looking for the tenbagger is close to your home.
+You just need to keep your eyes and mind open.
+You come across many different companies at shopping malls, workplace, medical tests office, etc. You didn’t have to work at Kodak to know that the new generation of inexpensive, easy to use, high quality cameras will turn the photo industry around.
+Maybe you work at school and come across a company that is automating the attendance system at school and thus will save hundreds of teachers’ hours.
+That company is worth researching.

 - ***Stocks to Avoid***
   - i) Hot Stuff – Avoid the hottest stock in the hottest industry.
 If you aren’t clever at selling, you’ll soon see your profits turn to losses.
 High growth and hot industries attract smart competitors.
   - ii) Next Something – when people tout a stock as the next IBM, it often marks the end of prosperity not only for the imitator, but also for the original.
-  - iii) Diworseifications – instead of buybacks / dividends, a dedicated diworseifier seeks purchases that are a) overpriced, b) beyond the realm of understanding.
+  - iii) Diworsifications – instead of buybacks / dividends, a dedicated diworsifier seeks purchases that are a) overpriced, b) beyond the realm of understanding.
     - Every second decade, companies switch between diworseification and restructuring
     - 1960’s was the greatest decade for diworseification, which ended in the crash of 1973/74
     - Synergy (2+2=5): theory of putting together related businesses and making the whole thing work, which doesn’t always happen.
 A vigorous buyback is the purest synergy of all.